Freelance General Counsel and Legal influencer.

 With content production now a regular service provided by the legal team to complement its activities and ongoing change management, Jemma sees this upskill within the team as creating efficiency in the long run, not being reliant on outside agencies or IT.

-The way the team writes emails, uses colours, fonts and communicates about transformation has also significantly transformed, she shared.
+The way the team writes emails, uses colours, and fonts, and communicates about transformation has also significantly transformed, she shared.

 Food also tends to lure people in.